obfuscatedgenerated/MagicMOTD/README.md

 This plugin was inspired by plugins like [SwiftMOTD](https://www.spigotmc.org/resources/swiftmotd.221/), that allow server operators to serve customised MOTDs to players.

+As opposed to SwiftMOTD, the plugin stores the IP to player name map to the disk, so that it is recovered when the server restarts.
+Additionally, it uses up to date BungeeCord APIs, to avoid deprecation and eliminate the BungeeYAML dependency.

 ## Features

 - Send a random MOTD from a list of MOTDs